Featured site: Need gift ideas? Etsy.com is the best place for wonderful unique items

 To view your freshly published html page, navigate to the page using the following formula: https://yourgithubusername.github.io/repo-name

-In other words, if your GitHub username is Acidity985 and the repository you used for this is called landing-page-test, then you would navigate to https://acidity985.github.io/landing-page-test to view your web page.
+In other words, if your GitHub username is Acidity985 and the repository you used for this is called landing-page-test, then your github pages URL where you can view your site will be at https://acidity985.github.io/landing-page-test

 Tips and tricks